NeuralSight/NeuralSight-documentation.github.io/README.md

 independence, self-governance, routine evaluations, and participation monitoring.
 This strategy has influenced mentoring and growth in the future.
 The transparency of Neural Labs Africa is something we take great delight in.
-The company has shared the project repository on open source platforms for the open sourc
+The company has shared the project repository on open source platforms for the open source.

+## Contribution Policy
+You are welcome to submit an update in the repo NeuralSight frontend if you do have any ideas that could enhance NeuralSight.
+If you have any code that enhances a component of NeuralSight or implements new features, please submit a pull request to the associated repository.
+If those portions of code are tested and documented, it is more than welcome.